 The Bernese Mountain Dog has a long-haired double coat color in the classic Swiss Mountain dog coloring: Black and Tan and white; this tricolor coat is breed standard.

 The Berner appears to have the markings of the White Swiss Cross on its chest.
 It has a double coat; the outer coat is long-haired and the undercoat is woolly, both protect it from harsh weather.

 This dog breed sheds a lot and will need ongoing grooming.

 What are the main characteristics of a Bernese Mountain Dog?

-Berners are friendly and calm dogs that were originally bred to work on alpine farms.
+Berners are friendly, quiet and calm dogs that were originally bred to work on alpine farms.
 They will be obedient with proper socialization and behavior training and will make a wonderful family pet.

 They are cute as little puppies but don’t be fooled, but they grow into large dogs that are sturdy and very energetic; so not suitable for apartment living.
 These dogs are an intelligent dog breed and easy to train and are good at following orders, as they like to please their master and family.

 Their strength is suited to working on farmland and they make an expert draft dog; famous for transporting cheese, milk, and harvest products in carts in the Swiss Alps.